The largest privately-funded

 Real impact.
 Real livesSee more videos

 GiveDirectly in collaboration with:

 +Can I apply to receive money?

-+How do you decide who receives money?
++How did you decide who received money?

 +How do you prevent fraud?